OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 3.4 Positional & Targeting Logic
 This logic is implemented within BattleManager's relational query functions.
 Player Team (Left Side): "Frontmost" corresponds to the unit with the highest location_slot_index (e.g., 5).
 "Backmost" is the lowest index (e.g., 0).

+The Golden Rule of State Synchronization: Every time an instance's location is changed, a two-step process is mandatory:
+Update the Containers: The instance's UUID must be removed from the source DataContainer and added to the destination DataContainer.
+Update the Instance: The instance's own location_container_tag and location_slot_index properties must be updated to reflect its new location.
+Failing to perform both steps will de-synchronize the game state and lead to bugs where instances are not displayed correctly.
+This two-step process is the fundamental contract of the hybrid architecture.
 Enemy Team (Right Side): "Frontmost" corresponds to the unit with the lowest location_slot_index (e.g., 0).
 "Backmost" is the highest index (e.g., 5).
 Action Order: The standard combat action order for both teams is back-to-front (index 5 down to 0).
 3.5 The Effect Resolution Queue